HesterG/docusaurus-wiki/docs/llm/papers/attention.md

+---
+sidebar_position: 2
-# Attention Is All You Need
+title: Attention Is All You Need
+---

 [original paper](https://arxiv.org/abs/1706.03762)